Government of Western Australia State Coat of Arms

 3. Reports from investigators, such as the police, doctors, engineers, work safety inspectors, electrical inspectors, mining inspectors, air safety officers etc., as well as statements from witnesses.

-It is difficult to indicate the exact timing of an investigation as the circumstances of each death are unique and the complexity of each inquiry will vary accordingly.
+It is difficult to indicate the exact timing of an investigation.
+The circumstances of each death are unique and the complexity of each inquiry will vary.

-A Coronial Inquiry will take a number of months, particularly where the death is due to unnatural causes.
-If an Inquest is necessary the case will take longer to complete.
+A Coronial Inquiry will take months and often can take longer than 12 months, particularly where the death is due to unnatural causes.
+If an Inquest is necessary, the case will take longer to complete.

-In most cases when the investigation is complete the coroner will complete a Record of Investigation of Death Form which details the coroner's findings, based on the documents which have been received, and provides necessary information for the death to be registered.
+In most cases when the investigation is complete the coroner will complete a Record of Investigation of Death (finding).
+The finding details the Coroner's determination, based on the evidence.
+The finding also provides necessary information for the death to be registered.

-If the investigation is likely to be protracted and family members need information about the death for legal or insurance purposes they should contact staff at the Coroners Court to seek assistance - in some cases an Interim Record of Death Form can be completed.
+If the investigation is likely to be protracted and family members need information about the death for legal or insurance purposes, they should contact staff at the Coroner’s Court to seek assistance.

 In a small number of cases a public hearing known as an inquest is held.